 Abstract

 Reconfigurable Battery Systems (RBSs) present a promising alternative to traditional battery systems due to their flexible and dynamically changeable topological structure subjected to battery charging and discharging strategies.
 During the operation of the RBS, the Maximum Allowable Current (MAC) is a critical indicator to guide the system’s reconfiguring control, ensuring safety and reliability.
-In this paper, we propose a calculation method for the MAC of an RBS using a greedy algorithm in conjunction with a directed graph model of the RBS.
+In this paper, we propose a calculation method for the MAC of arbitrary RBS using a greedy algorithm in conjunction with a directed graph model of the RBS.
 By employing the directed graph model, the greedy algorithm guides the RBS to establish parallel connections among batteries, aiming to maximize the system’s output current while ensuring that none of the batteries are overloaded or short-circuited.
 The effectiveness of this method is validated on a novel and complex RBS structure.
-The results demonstrate the viability of this method and its potential in facilitating next-generation RBS designs and applications, including battery isolation.
+The results demonstrate the effectiveness of this method and its potential in facilitating next-generation RBS designs and applications, including battery isolation.

 keywords: Reconfigurable Battery System, Maximum Allowable Current, Directed Graph Model , Greedy Algorithm